 About the PalaceThe Emperor's Palace is actually a well-protected castle surrounded by protective trenches and guard towers, along with thick forests.

-The palace is a green lung in the heart of Tokyo, with a total of 3,41 square kilometers, and a garden of hundreds of Dwarf Bonsai trees, which vary from hundreds of years old and up to 600 years old.
+The palace is a green lung in the heart of Tokyo, with a total of 3,410 square kilometers.
+There's a garden of hundreds of Dwarf Bonsai trees, which vary from hundreds of years old and up to 600 years old.

 The palace opens to visitors twice a year - on the emperor's birthday, which takes place on December 23 and January 2, on New Year's Day.
 On the other days, visitors can visit only the eastern garden of the palace, where they can enter the museum showing the imperial collections.